The Basics: Overview

-The hepatitis B virus spreads from person to person through blood, semen (cum), and fluids from the vagina.
+Hepatitis B is a virus that spreads from person to person through blood, semen (cum), and fluids from the vagina.
 A mother with hepatitis B can also pass it to her baby at birth.
-In some cases, the hepatitis B virus can lead to liver disease and may even cause death.

 To protect yourself and your family from hepatitis B: